AlexMayol/localit/README.md

 ### remove(key)

-Removes the data and the expiration date register
+Removes the data and the expiration date key

 ```js
 store.remove("info");